 these little bikes would be a scream off-road.
 Coming in a multitude of colours, there really is one for everyone!

 Could this be a potential bike for the trip?
-We certainly think so!
+I certainly think so!

 Next we made a beeline for the KTM stand and the new 790 Adventure.
 The stand was busy, probably one of the busiest we came across and the 790R was centre of attention.